jakobnissen/jakobnissen.github.io/posts/latency.md

 Ask yourself if you really need them - remember that dependencies not only add latency, they are also a source of potential bugs and upgrade deadlock.

 You also see packages add dependencies, not because they need them, but simply to allow interoperability with them.
-For example, I can make a package that defines `my_function`.
-The package does not depend on the popular `OtherType` type from OtherPackage.jl, but for users who _do_ use OtherPackage, it's convenient to have defined `my_function(::OtherType).`
+For example, suppose I write a package that defines `my_function`.
+The package does not depend on the popular `OtherType` type from OtherPackage.jl, but for users who _do_ use OtherPackage.jl, it's convenient to have defined `my_function(::OtherType)`, so therefore I add OtherPackage.jl to my dependencies.
+This allows me to have this great new feature, but _all_ users, even those who do not care about interoperability with OtherPackage.jl now bears its latency.

 With Julia 1.9, it's possible to have modules that are conditionally loaded when specific packages are in your environment - so called "package extensions".
-Hence, you could define a package extension that defines `my_function(::OtherType)` ONLY when OtherPackage is loaded, but where OtherPackage is not a dependency of your package, and so users who do not need that method need not load OtherPackage.
+Hence, you could define a package extension that defines `my_function(::OtherType)` ONLY when OtherPackage is loaded, but where OtherPackage is not a dependency of your package.

 ## The future: Where is the latency heading?
 The immediate future is easy to predict, because the same things that has been happening for years will continue to happen:
-Some of the advances will be cancelled out by new compiler regressions due to fancy new compiler features.
+Some of the exciting recent advances will be cancelled out by new compiler regressions due to fancy new compiler features.
 We users will create still deeper code stacks that racks up latency, even more so with Julia 1.9 now that latency has improved and we can "afford" to do so.

 On the other hand, I'm also optimistic that Julia 1.9 may change some user behaviour for the better.
 In the old days, optimising your package for latency sometimes meant jumping through hoops to optimise for obscure compiler internals, all for limited gain.
 Now, latency can be reduced manyfold by simply implementing bog-standard code quality improvements and a SnoopPrecompile workload.
 Today, you also have tooling like JET.jl, Aqua.jl and the VSCode profiler to make it easier.
-This both lowers the barrier to, and increases the incentive to write inferable, precompilable packages, compared to just a year ago.
+This both lowers the barrier to, and increases the incentive to write inferable, precompilable packages, compared to just a few years ago.
 I'm hopeful that more package authors will adopt these practises, and the resulting improvements to latency will propagate through the ecosystem.

 However, there are also more work to do on the Julia development side, which will presumably happen slowly over the next several years: